carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 ~~~
 {: .output}

-We are interested in download a FASTA format of *Streptococcus thermophilus* LMD-9 strain from on NCBI.
-The `-n` flag allow us to check for this assembly availability before data downloading.
+Prior to downloading anything from the NCBI, it is advisable to verify if the information we seek for is available on the database, and, it case it is, what exactly it contains.
+To do so, we must include a `-n` flag within our command.
+For instance, if we wish to check availability of the genome of the LMD-9 strain of the *Streptococcus thermophilus* bacterium in FASTA format, we would type the following:

 ~~~
-$ ncbi-genome-download --formats fasta --genera "Streptococcus thermophilus" -S LMD-9 -n -o thermophilusLMD9 bacteria
+$ ncbi-genome-download --formats fasta --genera "Streptococcus thermophilus" -S LMD-9 -n bacteria
 ~~~
 {: .language-bash}